-Environmental advocacy organizations develop and lobby for laws and policies that protect the environment on federal, state and local levels.
-Ultimately, policies, such as the Clean Water Act or the Endangered Species Act, as well as successful efforts to change the behavior of companies and individuals have some of greatest impact on the future health of the environment.
+Environmental advocacy organizations develop and lobby for laws and policies that protect the environment on federal, state, and local levels.
+Ultimately, policies, such as the Clean Water Act or the Endangered Species Act, as well as successful efforts to change the behavior of companies and individuals have some of greatest impacts on the future health of the environment.
 Volunteering for an advocacy organization can take many, many forms depending on your skills and interests.
-You might canvas on the streets, organize events, help draft policy, write letters to the editor, promote the organization’s campaigns on social media, work on a documentary or design a website.
-Some national-level advocacy organizations with lots of volunteer opportunities are Sierra Club, National Audobon Society, Greenpeace USA and The Nature Conservancy.
+You might canvas on the streets, organize events, help draft policy, write letters to the editor, promote the organization’s campaigns on social media, work on a documentary, or design a website.
+Some national-level advocacy organizations with lots of volunteer opportunities are Sierra Club, National Audobon Society, Greenpeace USA, and The Nature Conservancy.

 7. Teach a Class on Your Eco-Friendliest Talent

 Are you an amateur plant-based chef with a lot of experience?
 Do you know how to transform an old t-shirt into a trendy new addition to your wardrobe?
 Maybe you’re a master mixer of DIY beauty products?
 If you have an eco-friendly talent, the best thing you can do is share it with the world!
 Community education centers are always looking for teachers — especially volunteer teachers — to teach classes and expand their course offerings.
 If that sounds like too much commitment, or you’re worried about your teaching abilities, start small with a group of friends, coworkers, or a campus club.

 For more Animal, Earth, Life, Vegan Food, Health, and Recipe content published daily, subscribe to the One Green Planet Newsletter!
 Lastly, being publicly-funded gives us a greater chance to continue providing you with high-quality content.
 Please consider supporting us by donating!